markCwatson/mgrok/README.md

 [![Build](https://github.com/markCwatson/mgrok/actions/workflows/go-build.yml/badge.svg)](https://github.com/markCwatson/mgrok/actions/workflows/go-build.yml)

-Expose local services behind NATs and firewalls to the internet over TLS encrypted TCP and/or UDP tunnels! mgrok uses a TLS-encrypted TCP connection for the tunnel itself, and then forwards either TCP or UDP traffic through that secure tunnel to your local services.
+Expose local services behind NATs and firewalls to the internet over TLS encrypted TCP and/or UDP tunnels! mgrok uses a TLS-encrypted TCP connection for the tunnel itself, and then forwards either TCP or UDP traffic through that secure tunnel to your local services. mgrok is inspired by [ngrok][9] and [frp][10].

 In the demo below, the mgrok server (top-left) and client (top-right) are running concurrently.
 A local web server on port 8080 (bottom-left) hosts a simple HTML page; then, from the bottom-right tab I 'curl' the mgrok server's public port 8000.
 The request is forwarded over the tunnel to the client, which fetches the page from localhost:8080 and sends it back through the server to 'curl'.